Do Go On - 373 - The Star Wars Holiday Special

 On Friday, November the 17th, 1978,

-a special television event built as a dazzling lineup
+a special television event builders,

-aired on CBS in America.
+and visual effects aired on CBS in America.

 That TV event was the Star Wars Holiday Special.